AlphaNodesDev/qr-wed/readme.md

-# Wedding Announcement System
+# Qr Wedding Details System

-Welcome to the Wedding Announcement System!
+Welcome to the Qr Wedding Details System!
 This project allows couples to create personalized QR codes that, when scanned, lead to a website containing details about their wedding, including images, save the date information, and wedding location.

 ## Table of Contents
 - [Installation](#installation)